 Energy Saver Management System (ESMS)

-Beachcomber’s Energy Saver Management System boasts the latest in energy saving technology.
+Beachcomber’s Energy Saver Management System boasts the latest in energy-saving technology.
 The system allows you to control the filtration cycles and heating modes to maximize the efficiency of your hot tub.
-With user friendly controls located on the top panel, this feature in Beachcomber hot tubs allows the most personalized hot tubbing experience.
+With user-friendly controls located on the top panel, this feature allows the most personalized hot tubbing experience.

 100% insulation in the shell

 One of the first major design characteristics that separated Beachcomber from the rest of the manufacturers is the amount of insulation that is used to fill the shell of the hot tub.